Akshayanti/Masters-Thesis-CUNI-/conj_head/Annotations/README.md

 <h3>projAffected.list</h3>

+The file in this category corresponds to instances that were NOT affected by nextConjHead() function call, and so were forced into a projective association to the immediately preceding content word (or pronoun) in the word-order.

 <h3>unhandledNonProj.list</h3>

 This category contains the files in `Extra Data (Not Annotated)` folder.
 The files contains instances that were originally